ewhuang/simons_mouse/README.txt

 Find GO terms from BP and MF that overlap with each other.
 $ python find_go_overlaps.py mouse/tcga

+4. Create the dictionary mapping GO terms to neighboring GO terms.
+$ python make_go_go_dictionary.py mouse

-4. Compute pearson coefficients between gene expression values to find correlated genes.
+5. Compute pearson coefficients between gene expression values to find correlated genes.
 We can specify a parameter, pearson_threshold, which determines the cutoff coefficient for an edge to exist.
 Output file is high_std_network.txt.